Aileen Gunther

 Aileen M. Gunther (born 1953/1954) is a Democratic member of the New York State Assembly representing the 100th district.

 Gunther received a nursing degree from Orange County Community College.
 Gunther earned a national certification in infection control, a Nursing Degree from Orange County Community College and attended State University of New York, New Paltz for a degree in Liberal Arts.

 She is a registered nurse with 29 years experience.

 Gunther is an HIV counselor.
 Her professional experience includes being a New York State government liaison for the Mid-Hudson Chapter of Infection Control Practitioners, a former director for performance improvement and risk management.

 She was first elected in 2003 in a special election to fill the vacancy caused by the death of her husband, Jacob E. Gunther III.
 She ran uncontested in the 2004, 2006, 2008, and 2010 general elections.
+In 2024, Gunther announced that she would not run for reelection.

 Gunther lives in Forestburgh, where she and her husband raised their three children: Mary Alice, Jacob IV, and Caitlin.